 This element of technical leadership means being aware of labor time, materials costs, and even overhead.
 You may need to learn to negotiate with suppliers to ensure the needs of the project are completed within the allowed budget and schedule.
-Or argue for additional resources in order to meet technical needs.
-Stakeholders are relying on you to keep the project within the scope requirements.
+Or, you must argue for additional resources in order to meet technical needs.
+Stakeholders are relying on you to keep the project within the schedule, budget, and scope requirements.